lewagon/dotfiles/04-Front-End/07-JavaScript-Tooling/01-Geocoder/README.md

 <div id="map" style="height: 300px"></div>
 ```

 Once again, please read at the [Google Maps JavaScript API documentation](https://developers.google.com/maps/documentation/javascript).
-These kinds of pages will your starting point for every API you ever use.
+These kinds of pages will be your starting point for every API you ever use.
 The real world doesn't have Kitt 😿, so make friends with the API documentation!

 To display a map in your `#map` element, you can use these lines: